toolleeo/cli-apps/README.md

 * [Starship](https://starship.rs/) - The cross-shell prompt for astronauts.
 * [tealdeer](https://github.com/dbrgn/tealdeer) - Very fast implementation of tldr in Rust.
 * [termsaver](http://termsaver.brunobraga.net/) - termsaver to enjoy fancy ASCII screensavers like matrix, clock, starwars, and a couple of not-safe-for-work screens.
-* [viddy](https://github.com/sachaos/viddy) - A modern watch command with time machine and pager etc.
+* [Viddy](https://github.com/sachaos/viddy) - Modern watch command.
+Time machine and pager etc.
 * [yank](https://github.com/mptre/yank) - Reads input from stdin and display a selection interface that allows a field to be selected and copied to the clipboard.

 ## <a name="versioning"></a>Versioning